 A Joint Will is a single document which allows for a couple to combine their Last Will and Testament.
 Normally, one partner inherits the entire estate when the other dies.
 When the second partner dies, the estate will be handled as agreed to by both partners.

-Mirror Wills don’t have the heavy-handed rigidity or the legal ambiguity of Joint or Mutual Wills.
+Mirror Wills in Dubai don’t have the heavy-handed rigidity or the legal ambiguity of Joint or Mutual Wills.

 Article 17 of the UAE Civil Code lays down that inheritance of the property shall be governed by the law of the testator at the time of his/her death.
 However, Wills and other matters relating to personal affairs are generally governed in the UAE by Federal Law 28 of 2005, known as the Law of Personal Status, which is based on Islamic Law.